Same-sex marriage in Kansas: U.S. Supreme Court ruling

+Judgment and reactions

 Following the decision of the U.S. Supreme Court in Obergefell v.
 Hodges on June 26, 2015, which ruled that the denial of marriage rights to same-sex couples violates the Due Process and Equal Protection clauses of the Fourteenth Amendment, the number of judicial districts issuing marriage licenses to same-sex couples increased steadily.
 By the afternoon of June 30, all judicial districts had agreed to issue marriage licenses to same-sex couples, though some had yet to receive an application from a same-sex couple.
 On both July 9 and 14, 2015, state attorneys announced that the state was now fully recognising the marriages of same-sex couples for state benefits, taxation and other purposes.

-Religious exemption order

-On July 7, 2015, Governor Brownback issued an executive order to prohibit "state government from taking any discriminatory action against any 'individual clergy or religious leader,' or any 'religious organization' that chooses not to participate in a marriage that is inconsistent with its sincerely held religious belief or moral conviction that marriage is or should be recognized as the union of one man and one woman."

-State recognition of same-sex marriages

-On June 26, Governor Brownback decried the Obergefell ruling, saying "Activist courts should not overrule the people of this state, who have clearly supported the Kansas Constitution's definition of marriage as being between one man and one woman".
+On June 26, Governor Brownback decried the Obergefell ruling, saying in a statement, "Activist courts should not overrule the people of this state, who have clearly supported the Kansas Constitution's definition of marriage as being between one man and one woman".
 He later said the state would study the decision.
-A spokesperson said: "Our office is fully reviewing and analyzing the ruling in order to understand the implications and policy changes in order to follow and comply with the law".
+A spokesperson said, "Our office is fully reviewing and analyzing the ruling in order to understand the implications and policy changes in order to follow and comply with the law".
+On July 7, 2015, Brownback issued an executive order to prohibit "state government from taking any discriminatory action against any 'individual clergy or religious leader,' or any 'religious organization' that chooses not to participate in a marriage that is inconsistent with its sincerely held religious belief or moral conviction that marriage is or should be recognized as the union of one man and one woman."

 It remained unclear whether or when state agencies would begin complying with the Supreme Court ruling for such purposes as filing joint tax returns and providing spousal health care benefits, including the state's Medicaid program, with respect to same-sex couples married in Kansas or in other jurisdictions.
 Without making an official announcement, some state agencies began doing so on July 6, and July 7, although details of the state's implementation remained unclear as officials made contradictory statements about the state's policy change.
 On July 9, 2015, it was discovered that state agencies were recognizing same-sex marriages.
 Attorneys for the state filed a motion in federal court to dismiss a lawsuit against state agencies for not recognizing same-sex marriages, contending that agencies were now treating same-sex couples the same as heterosexual couples, eliminating the need for litigation.
 The state acknowledged in the brief that "driver license applications are being handled in the same manner for all married couples whatever the gender of the parties... and Kansas income tax returns filed jointly are now being accepted for all married couples."
-A spokesperson from Governor Brownback's office announced on July 14 that married same-sex couples would be able to file joint tax returns for the 2014 tax year.
+A spokesperson for Governor Brownback's office announced on July 14 that married same-sex couples would be able to file joint tax returns for the 2014 tax year.